agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g of each other

-4. Spin samples in ultracentrifuge, 16,500*g (11,500 RPM with SW 41 Ti) for 44 minutes at 4 degrees C.
+4. Spin samples in ultracentrifuge, 16,500*g (14,500 RPM with 45 Ti) for 25 minutes at 4 degrees C.
     1. This is saved as Program 4 on the Optima L-70k Ultracentrifuge
     2.  *Supernatant* after this step contains the exosomes.